Slicer/SlicerLungCTAnalyzer/README.md

 # Lung CT Analyzer

-Lung CT Analyzer is a 3D Slicer extension for lung, lobe and airway segmentation as well as spatial reconstruction of infiltrated, emphysematic and collapsed lung areas.
+Lung CT Analyzer is a 3D Slicer extension for lung, lobe and airway segmentation as well as spatial reconstruction of infiltrated, emphysematic and collapsed lung.

 <b>Introduction</b><br>
-The extent of pulmonary infiltrations as well as the presence of areas like emphysema or bullae are usually analyzed visually in CT scans.
+In lung CT, the extent of pulmonary infiltration, ground glass opacity, consolitation and emphysema are usually analyzed visually.
 Abnormalities can not be quantified in numbers or milliliters making it difficult to objectively compare results.
-In the current COVID-19 pandemia high case loads of patients with severe lung infiltrations, who need meticulous follow up over time, accumulate.
+In the current COVID-19 pandemia high case loads of patients with severe lung infiltrations accumulate and need meticulous follow up over time.
 The aim of this project (Lung CT Analyzer, LCTA) was to develop a software program that enables three-dimensional segmentation of lung CT data and calculate individual volumes of pulmonary infiltrates and emphysema.
-3D Slicer (1) is an established and freely available 3D imaging platform for scientific use.
-Therefore, 3D Slicer was chosen as development platform and the inbuild Python as script language.
+3D Slicer (1) is an established and freely available 3D imaging platform for scientific use and was chosen as development platform.
+Slicers inbuild Python was used as script language.
 <br>
 [Video Lung CT Segmenter](https://youtu.be/U9PUX-jLF0A) <br>
 <br>